-I am going out on a limb here, so I have to put some disclaimers up in advance.
+I am going out on a limb here about what you should ask a missionary, so I have to put some disclaimers up in advance.

 Disclaimer number one…I LOVE BEING A MISSIONARY!!!
 This blog is pointing out the bad aspects that you will not normally hear us say.
 It does not mean that I am unhappy or unfulfilled.